krawaller/blog2/sources/2015-11-24_videorecommendations/post.md

 ### Functional programming in JavaScript with MPJ

-[Mattias Petter Johansson](https://about.me/mpj), usually going by the handle *mpj*, has a [really excellent tutorial series](https://www.youtube.com/channel/UCO1cgjhGzsSYb1rsB4bFe4Q/videos) going on YouTube.
+[Mattias Petter Johansson](https://about.me/mpj), usually going by the handle _mpj_, has a [really excellent tutorial series](https://www.youtube.com/channel/UCO1cgjhGzsSYb1rsB4bFe4Q/videos) going on YouTube.
 In bite-sized videos he covers various aspects of programming in general and functional programming in particular, not just with code but answering the often-skipped **why**.
 Spiced up by Mattias' theatrics the videos are every bit as entertaining as they are educational!

 Here's an episode I found especially interesting where Mattias highlights the sometimes overlooked cost of function extraction:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Bks59AaHe1c" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Bks59AaHe1c" frameBorder="0" allowFullScreen></iframe>

 ### CSS3 videos by Webucator